In this guide, we are going to go over how we can setup Turbonomic to manage Microsoft Azure. This guide will cover the following:

 Creating Client Secret Key & Permissions

-- Description: Turbonomic
+- Description: Turbonomic (or any other name)

 Make sure you make a note of the Key.
 The key will be used used in Turbonomic later on under Client Secret Key.

-- Now click on Required Permissions
+- Now click on API Permissions

 Obtaining Tenant ID